JoelSchnubel/Factorio-Factory-Builder/README.md

 ### Citation

-If you use this software in your research, please cite using GitHubs cite feature:
+If you use this software in your research, please cite using GitHubs cite feature.

 ## 📜 License